yanganto/near-staking-knd/docs/run-main-test-shard.md

 # Further reading

 - [Configuration](./configuration.md): All configuration options in kuutamod
+- [Reset neard](./reset-neard): How to reset neard, i.e. after a network fork or when changing the chain.
 - [Failover algorithm](./failover-algorithm.md) describes the runtime behavior of kuutamod in depth